Characters: Friendship Is Magic-Expanded Universe

 - The Cameo/Mythology Gag: Several of them don't have any role in the story or even any lines, showing up just long enough for us to get an idea of what they're like.
 Per Word of God, even four issues isn't enough space to give enough world building for the main story and devote any real time to everyone's favorite minor characters appearance in the mirror universe.

 - Deal with the Devil: Mirror Celestia offers to Mirror Sombra the safety of main universe's Celestia and allowing her to stay with Sombra in exchange for the spell that would allow her access to main universe Equestria.
 He refuses not only because he does not wish for the main universe Equestria to suffer the same fate as his kingdom, but because he's Genre Savvy enough to know that Mirror Celestia would do anything to have complete control over both worlds.

 - Everything's Better with Princesses: In this universe, Trixie personifies humility and was able to become an alicorn princess.

 - Face-Heel Turn: In the past, Mirror Luna was actually very sociable and very much acquainted with Mirror King Sombra during a time when Luna was not.
 However, when Nightmare Moon was defeated and Luna returned to rule by Celestia's side in the main universe, Mirror Luna defected to Mirror Celestia's side.

 - Granny Classic: Mirror Chrysalis has the appearance of one of these.

-- Heroic Sacrifice: When it's shown that the encasing plan will affect the main Celestia as well.
-Mirror Sombra uses the Elements of Harmony to instead take in the evil of Mirror Celestia and Luna within himself.
-Essentially turning him into the Sombra we know from the main verse.
+- Heroic Sacrifice: When it's shown that the crystal encasing plan will affect the main Celestia as well, Mirror Sombra uses the Elements of Harmony to instead take in the evil of Mirror Celestia and Luna within himself, essentially turning him into the Sombra from the main verse.